|

 should be removed.
 To disable automatic checking managed assets disable

-the Enable version management
+the Enable version management option in the

-Assets > External Dependency Manager > Version Handler > Settings
+Assets > External Dependency Manager > Version Handler > Settings menu.

 If version management is disabled, it's possible to check managed assets